tansaku/AR-Comedy/README.md

 * Two drinks if you can attend a show marked "seeking bringer"
 * Otherwise max one drink per person per gig
 * Alcoholic drinks only bought for those who are above the legal age limit in the territory the gig occurs in
-* Attending a show means seeing my entire performance from start to finish
+* Attending a show means seeing my entire performance from start to finish (minimum 5 minutes)
+* If audience receives three warnings for poor behaviour offer is rescinded
 * I will buy you a drink after the show once instagram follow confirmed
 * Yes I am totally serious :-)
 * How else can I build an audience?
 Please send ideas to tansaku@gmail.com